Non-Hermitian $\mathrm{sl}(3, \mathbb{C})$ three-mode couplers: Acknowledgments

 \section{Acknowledgments}

+B.~M.~R.~L. acknowledges support and hospitality as an affiliate visiting colleague at the Department of Physics and Astronomy, the University of New Mexico.
 This work was supported by NSF grants PHY-2012172 and OSI-2231387.\\ This research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus and received support from the Bavarian Ministry for Economic Affairs (StMWi) via the project 6GQT.
 The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany in the programme of “Souverän.
 Digital.
 Vernetzt.” for the Joint project 6G-life, project identification number: 16KISK002 and via grants 16KIS1598K, 16KISQ039, 16KISQ077, 16KISQ093 and that of the DFG via grant 1129/2-1.